Big Plans for Mount Pleasant are Underway.

 Franklin Street (Main Street to Blueberry Street) cut-sheet from Project Acceleration Plan

 Funding Source: Remainder of $2.7 million after completion of N. Washington Street as a match with federal CMAQ/CRP grant funding.
+A grant deadline extension has been requested in order to complete the project.

 Project Updates